deepcodesoln/tango/README.md

 This way you can hide furigana in certain presentations and render it in others.

-## Modification

-You can make modifications to lists manually, or, for an example of working with lists programmatically, see [interface.py](./interface.py).
-If building a new list programmatically from scratch, use `Vocabulary` from `interface.py` to conform to the standard schema.

-Vet new lists by parsing them with the checked-in implementation of `interface.py` to make sure there are no parsing errors.

 ## Lists

 1. [artificial\_intelligence.csv](./lists/artificial_intelligence.csv): a list of